Skyra: AI-Generated Video Detection via Grounded Artifact Reasoning: Related Work

 \textbf{AI-Generated Video Detection.} AI-generated video detection has largely focused on binary classification~\cite{bai2024ai, ma2024decof, chen2024demamba, interno2025ai, chen2025genworld}, relying on visual artifact detection in synthetic content.
 Early methods like AIGVDet~\cite{bai2024ai} and DeCoF~\cite{ma2024decof} exploit spatio-temporal features and frame consistency to detect discrepancies, achieving strong performance on curated datasets such as GVD~\cite{bai2024ai} and GVF~\cite{ma2024decof}.
 Recent works, including DeMamba~\cite{chen2024demamba}, D3~\cite{zheng2025d3}, ReStraV~\cite{interno2025ai}, and NSG-VD~\cite{zhang2025physics}, explore more discriminative and robust feature spaces, demonstrating success on updated benchmarks like GenVideo~\cite{chen2024demamba} and GenVidBench~\cite{ni2025genvidbench}.
 However, these approaches lack interpretability, leaving the detection process opaque and limiting their applicability in scenarios that require manual verification.

 The emergence of MLLMs~\cite{llava, Video-llama, chen2024internvl, zhang2024internlm, Qwen2VL, QWen2.5VL, team2023gemini, hurst2024gpt} has enabled more explainable detection~\cite{zhang2024common, guo2025rethinking, xu2024fakeshield, sun2024forgerysleuth, park2025vidguard}, providing both predictions and reasoning processes.
 X2-DFD~\cite{chen2024x2} and VERITAS~\cite{tan2025veritas} demonstrate MLLM effectiveness in deepfake face detection through pattern-aware reasoning and feature enhancement.
-MLLMs have also succeeded in AIGC image detection, with frameworks like FakeVLM~\cite{wen2025spot} and LEGION~\cite{kang2025legion} enabling fine-grained artifact identification.
+MLLMs have also succeeded in AIGC image detection, with frameworks like FakeVLM~\cite{wen2025spot} and LEGION~\cite{kang2025legion} enabling fine-grained artifact identification, and UniGenDet~\cite{zhang2026unigendet} unifying image generation and generated-image detection within a single co-evolutionary framework.
 For video content, MLLM-based methods remain nascent.
 IVY-Fake~\cite{zhang2025ivy}, DAVID-XR1~\cite{gao2025david}, and BusterX++~\cite{wen2025busterx,wen2025busterx++} pioneer explainable video detection, providing interpretable reasoning on motion, texture, and temporal artifacts.
+Concurrently, DeepTraceReward~\cite{fu2025learning} studies human-perceived fakeness in AI-generated videos through multimodal LLMs, proposing evaluation metrics for explanation quality including spatial and temporal localization accuracy.
 Despite progress, current methods struggle with complex temporal dynamics and fine-grained reasoning, often relying on MLLM-generated annotations~\cite{zhang2025ivy, team2023gemini} or basic fine-tuning~\cite{zhang2025ivy, gao2025david}.
 In contrast, our approach leverages high-quality human annotations and precise spatio-temporal supervision to enhance artifact perception and reasoning.

 \textbf{Multimodal Large Language Models for Video.} Recent advances in video MLLMs have yielded specialized architectures for video processing and reasoning.
 Video-ChatGPT~\cite{maaz2023video} integrates a video-adapted visual encoder with an LLM for detailed understanding through conversation.
 Video-LLaMA~\cite{Video-llama} employs multimodal encoders for spatio-temporal reasoning, integrating audio and video for enhanced comprehension.
 Meanwhile, general vision-language models have also demonstrated strong video capabilities.
 Qwen2-VL~\cite{Qwen2VL} introduces dynamic-resolution tokenization and unified image-video encoding.
 Recent models like Seed1.5VL~\cite{guo2025seed1}, InternVL3.5~\cite{wang2025internvl3}, and Qwen3VL~\cite{qwen3vl2025} further advance visual-temporal feature integration, achieving strong performance on diverse benchmarks~\cite{li2024mvbench, wang2025lvbench, wu2024longvideobench, niu2025ovo}.